-The RE20 is a brilliant mic – clever and intuitive as hell, it might just be the answer to all your recording nerd prayers.
-Here’s a look at the amazing versatility of the Electro-Voice RE20
+The RE20 is a brilliant mic – affordable and extremely versatile, it might just be the answer to all your prayers in the studio.

 Few microphones of any category could match the all-round adaptability of the Electro-Voice RE-20.
 Which other microphone could you think of that would be equally at home on vocals, acoustic guitars or even kick drums?
 The RE-20 is at the upper-end of the price scale in the dynamic realm, but punches so far above its weight in utility, that it could replace many other mics.